m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 and two trajectory files will be created: `traj_fortran.xyz` and `traj_julia.xyz`, which can be visualized in VMD, for example.
 If the number of steps is changed to `500` and the `isave` parameter changed `1`, the resulting trajectories should look like this one: https://youtu.be/_yTLterogJY (with the default `50_000` steps and `isave=1000` the particles move too fast to be fun).

 Small variations are expected, but the performances will be probably similar.
+In my Samsung i7 8th Gen Laptop, the Fortran code results ~5% faster than the Julia code.

 ## Code comparison